alexpeterhall/blackjack-react/README.md

 # Let's Play Blackjack

 This is a re-write of my 2015 cult classic ["Let's Play Blackjack!"](https://github.com/Aroxx/blackjack-game) using React instead of jQuery.
+I maintained the same bare-bones UI and just replicated the functionality with some improvements.

 I'm using [React Bootstrap](https://react-bootstrap.github.io/) for my buttons and layout.
 This is my first time using it and I like how easy it is to install and add Bootstrap styled components.